Hi, Tarot Bumblebees,

-Say I am stuck on the Seven of Wands.
-If I look at the Tarot card in the structure and progression of the suit of wands, before it I will see the Six of Wands.
-The lesson that I would get from this is maybe I am holding on too tightly to the success and victory that I have had.
+I’m stuck on the Seven of Wands.
+If I look at the Tarot card in the structure and progression of the suit of wands, before it, I will see the Six of Wands.
+The lesson that I would get from this is maybe I’m holding on too tightly to the success and victory that I have had.
 I may be overprotective and pushing people away because I am worried that someone may take what I deem to be mine.
 Then if I look at the Eight of Wands, the next card in the progression, I see that I need to literally let it go and allow flow and action in my life.
 The Seven of Wands got me stuck!

-This is one of my favorite ways of exploring the Tarot and I love using it with Stalker cards.
+This is one of my favourite ways of exploring the Tarot, and I love using it with Stalker cards.
 I talk about the importance of the progression of Tarot cards in the Tarot Struction briefly in this blog post and video if you want to learn more about it.

 5. Get a Professional Reading

-This could be your higher self telling you that you need an outside professional’s perspective on things, especially if the stalker card in question is something potentially shifty like The Moon. (no offense Moon but you can be illusive AF).
-When there is something that I simply can’t get a good grasp on, no matter how hard I have tried, I go get a reading from a trusted Tarot professional.
+This could be your higher self telling you that you need an outside professional’s perspective on things, especially if the stalker card in question is potentially shifty like The Moon.
+No offence Moon but you can be elusive AF.
+When there is something that I simply can’t get a good grasp on, no matter how hard I have tried, I get a reading from a trusted Tarot professional.

-6. Try The Why Are You So Obsessed With Me Spread
+6. Why Are You So Obsessed With Me Spread

 This is a quick way for you to get some clarification on your Tarot stalker card.